 For some people, seizures may carry risks of injury.
-Although seizures are usually short (a few seconds or minutes) and stop on their own, for some people their seizures are longer and they might need emergency medical help to stop them, to keep oxygen getting to the brain.
-For a small number of people, there is a risk of dying due to seizures or after a seizure if the person has not recovered properly (sometimes called SUDEP or sudden unexpected death in epilepsy).
+Although seizures are usually short (a few seconds or minutes) and stop on their own, for some people their seizures do not stop and this is called Status Epilepticus (Status) and they might need emergency medical help to stop them.

+For a small number of people, there is a risk of dying due to seizures (sometimes called SUDEP or sudden unexpected death in epilepsy).